ditcraft/smartcontracts/README.md

 ## Contract Description
 ### KNWToken
-The KNWToken is a modified version of the ERC20 token, comparable to the [ERC888 proposal](https://github.com/ethereum/EIPs/issues/888).
+The KNWToken is a modified version of the ERC20 token, comparable to the [ERC888](https://github.com/ethereum/EIPs/issues/888) or [ERC1155 proposals](https://github.com/ethereum/EIPs/issues/1155).
 It has the following external interfaces:

  - `totalsupply()`
 	- returns the total count of KNW tokens